 Fortunately these days, there’s no need to consult with a professional genealogist to unravel the truths of your ancestry.
 Lots of tools have been made available to the general public on a quest to discover more about their family’s past, and these include direct-to-consumer DNA tests that you can take at home.
 Offering to provide you a detailed breakdown of your ancestral history and heritage, these resources have become an indispensable tool for those in search of their life’s origins.

 The Teloyears Advanced Ancestry DNA test can be a smart way to learn more about your Asian roots.
 Their brand offers an extensive resource center that focuses mostly on Asian and Jewish ancestry, tracing back your lineage through both your maternal and paternal lineages.
-Results are divided into 3 layers of general to specific population groups, allowing a more in-depth understanding of your lineage as it began during the time of early Asian dynasties.
+The DNA sample is divided into 3 layers of general to specific population groups, allowing a more in-depth understanding of your lineage as it began during the time of early Asian dynasties.

 The Teloyears Advanced Ancestry DNA Test - An Overview